mobvino/firebase-util/src/NormalizedCollection/README.md

 ### NormalizedCollection

 A NormalizedCollection is used to create a map of paths and fields to the final data we want to fetch.
-Once a NormalizedCollection is complete, we call ref() to finalize it and to create the actual ref we will use to synchronized data.
+Once a NormalizedCollection is complete, we call .ref to finalize it and to create the actual ref we will use to synchronized data.

 #### NormalizedCollection(path, [path...])